cloudevents/spec/discovery/spec.md

   "url": "[unique URL to this service]", "description": "[human string]", ?
   "docsurl": "[URL reference for human documentation]", ?
+  "deprecated": { ?
+	"effectivetime": "[RFC3339 timestamp of when the service will enter a deprecated state]", ?
+    "removaltime": "[RFC3339 timestamp of when service will be removed]", ?
+    "alternative": "[URL to possible alternative service]", ?
+    "docsurl": "[URL reference to additional information]" ?
+  },
   "specversions": [ "[ce-specversion value]" + ],
   "subscriptionurl": "[URL to which the Subscribe request will be sent]", "subscriptionconfig": { ?